OpenAstronomy/openastronomy.github.io/index.md

 ## Get involved with OpenAstronomy

+The [OpenAstronomy discourse](https://community.openastronomy.org) is a great place to get involved with the communit.
+You can freely browse the channels but posting and other interaction require you to sign up.

 If you want to get involved with OpenAstronomy or maybe you have a project that would like to join the collaboration, please feel free to get in touch.
 The OpenAstronomy organisation has a mailing list (<a